zClerigo/door-alert-system/README.md

 # door-alert-system
+An alert system that detects if patients with a certain RFID band are trying to leave the assisted living facility I worked at.

-an alert system for dementia patients that I made alongside @Zidanni
+I made this system alongside @Ziddani